A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 Option 2 – Upgrade to a three-axle ‘quad’

-The image above shows a Can-Am Outlander 6×6, with a maximum payload of 318kg on the rear deck and is able to tow an unbraked trailer with a maximum weight of 907kg.
+The image above shows a Can-Am Outlander 6×6, with a maximum payload of 318kg on the rear deck and can tow an unbraked trailer with a maximum weight of 907kg.

 45 Commando Royal Marines have recently trialled a Can-Am 6×6 with their mortar platoon.